karthikdev477/kube-demo/README.md

 # kube-demo
-this file deploys a pod to GKE and deletes
+this file deploys a pod to GKE and deletes it